Faustas156/NeonLite/README.md

   * Changes the visual aspects of the central heaven, making it more beautiful.
 * HUD Manager
   * Allows you to remove visual changes to the game, such as overlays and portraits in-game!
   * Was the ambience in the game TOO LOUD ???
-Now you can toggle to remove it! (thanks to steel for suggesting this!)
+Now you can toggle to remove it!

 ## Installation & Usage